Reviews & Ratings

 There are several avenues of postconviction relief we can help you pursue, depending on your situation.

 If you are convicted of a petty offense or a misdemeanor in a county or municipal court, we can appeal your case to the District Court, and ask them to review your conviction based on errors at your trial, or errors in your advisement before accepting a plea.

-If you were convicted of felony in the District Court, we can appeal your case to the Colorado Court of Appeals.
+If you were convicted of a felony in the District Court, we can appeal your case to the Colorado Court of Appeals.

 If you were convicted in violation of your rights, your conviction should not stand: but you have to act quickly.
-A felony appeal but be filed within forty-five days of your conviction, and a misdemeanor appeal must be filed within thirty-five days.
+A felony appeal must be filed within forty-five days of your conviction, and a misdemeanor appeal must be filed within thirty-five days.
 If the time has passed for an appeal, sometimes courts will allow your appeal to go forward outside of the time limit for “good cause shown.”

 You should speak with one of our attorneys about your options as soon as possible if you believe your conviction was obtained in violation of your rights.

 Even if the reviewing court decides that your conviction may remain after an appeal, the fight is not over.
 Rule 35 of the Colorado Rules of Criminal Procedure allow us to help petition to correct your illegal sentence, reduce your sentence, or obtain a new trial if your attorney was ineffective.

 Rule 35(a): For example, if you were sentenced to prison and probation for the same charges, new Colorado case law says that your sentence is illegal, and it can be corrected at any time.
 We can petition the Court to grant you a new, legal sentence.

 Rule 35(b): Even if your sentence was legal, within 126 days of your sentencing, we can help you petition the Court to reduce your sentence.